Should You Do A First Look?

 Did the above paragraph make you a little panicky inside?
 Instead of having the groom wait in a small room before the ceremony, what if there was another option?
 That option involves no spectators and no distractions.
 Just the two of you in a quiet moment together.
 And, it just happens to occur hours earlier on your wedding day.
 Which allows you to be together for longer on a very important day.

-So, let’s hit up the flip side to this coin.
+So, let’s hit up the flip side of this coin.
 Maybe you don’t want to be together more on your wedding day?
 Honestly!
 Let’s think about this!
 Maybe one of you is a social butterfly, and the other is a bit introverted?
 Maybe stressful situations create hostility between you two?
 Maybe it’s just best for the groom to hang with his side of the family for a bit, and the bride hers.
 There are plenty of honest reasons why you might not want to be together.
 And guess what?
 That’s totally OK.
 I give you mad props for realizing this, and that’s probably why your marriage will last;-)

 How Many Photos?

 The very real fact is that if you are together more on your wedding day, then you will get more photos together.
 Duh, right?
 A First Look adds a bit of a cushion to your timeline, allowing for flexible and candid interactions between the couple.
 Your wedding day photography is an investment, and we want you to use it!
 I mean, you hired your photographer for a reason.
 A First Look allows for more portrait locations on the wedding day.
 You chose your wedding venue for a reason.
 The additional time for photos means that you can travel to all the gorgeous spots.
-A First Look usually allows us 20-30 minutes of picture taking time.
+A First Look usually allows us 20-30 minutes of picture-taking time.
 And can allow us to go out at Golden Hour for more photos as well.

 Now, this is paragraph is for the ones who say, “but what if I don’t like getting my photo taken?”
 Then, I say “tough s**t!”
 JUST KIDDING.
 We get it.
 There are people who just don’t want to be in front of the camera.
 I realize that there are days that I am fortunate to get a groom out for pictures for more than 10 minutes.
 And once that 10 minutes is over, then it’s over.
 As we stated above, your photography is an investment.
 Your investment.
 Use it where you see fit.
 Bride, if you want more time allotted for the “getting ready photos” than you do with couple photos, then so be it!
 I mean, it is your wedding day after all.